-- 1. If overtime occurs (non-exempt employee working more than 40 hours in a work period) the non-exempt employee is to receive time and a half compensation or FLSA compensatory time at the same rate for the amount of overtime worked. - 2.
+- 1. If overtime occurs (non-exempt employee) working more than 40 hours in a work period) the non-exempt employee is to receive time and a half compensation or FLSA compensatory time at the same rate for the amount of overtime worked.
+All authorized paid leaves with the exception of PTO Sick and Sick shall be considered as time worked for the purpose of computing overtime. - 2.
 Non-exempt employees must receive prior approval from their supervisor to work overtime. - 3.
-Non-exempt fire protection employees, who have an assigned work period of 28 calendar days, are entitled to overtime compensation after working 212 hours in the work period. - 4.
-Non-exempt law enforcement employees, who have an assigned work period of 28 calendar days, are entitled to overtime compensation after working 171 hours in the work period.
+Non-exempt fire protection employees, who have an assigned work period of 28 calendar days, are entitled to overtime compensation after working 212 hours in the work period.

-- 5. FLSA exempt employees are not entitled to overtime compensation or FLSA compensatory time for time worked over 40 hours in a work period unless specifically provided for in another policy. - J. Exempt employees can be subject to an unpaid disciplinary suspension of a full workweek or one or more full days for violations of an employer's workplace or conduct rules, as defined in the regulations, without destroying the exempt status. - K. Non-exempt employees can be subject to unpaid disciplinary suspensions of one or more full days for violations of an employer's workplace or conduct rules, as defined in the regulations. - L. Child Labor Laws The type of work that may be performed by employees under the age of 18 is restricted by federal and state laws.
+- 4. Non-exempt law enforcement employees, who have an assigned work period of 28 calendar days, are entitled to overtime compensation after working 171 hours in the work period. - 5.
+FLSA exempt employees are not entitled to overtime compensation or FLSA compensatory time for time worked over 40 hours in a work period unless specifically provided for in another policy. - J. Exempt employees can be subject to an unpaid disciplinary suspension of a full workweek or one or more full days for violations of an employer's workplace or conduct rules, as defined in the regulations, without destroying the exempt status. - K. Non-exempt employees can be subject to unpaid disciplinary suspensions of one or more full days for violations of an employer's workplace or conduct rules, as defined in the regulations. - L. Child Labor Laws The type of work that may be performed by employees under the age of 18 is restricted by federal and state laws.
 Please refer to the Federal and State Posting in each worksite for more detail.